jarondlk/jaronchai-blog/pages/about.markdown

 permalink: /about/
 ---

-Last Update: 24 december 2024
+Last Update: 20 January 2025

 ## Timeline for context